Nomadic Skies

 Coffee growing communities of the Rwenzori Mountains of Uganda

-A journey to the speciality coffee farmers and processors in the foothills of the Rwenzori Mountains starting in Kigali and finishing in Entebbe.
-Experiencing diverse landscapes, amazing wildlife, fascinating cultures and the unforgettable hospitality of equatorial Africa
+A journey through the foothills of the Rwenzori Mountains, visiting speciality coffee farmers and processors from Kigali to Entebbe.
+Experience diverse landscapes, incredible wildlife, vibrant cultures, and the warm hospitality of equatorial Africa.

 Nomadic Skies